Arcodiant/StarDocs/docs/topics/fps/equipment/tractor-beam.md

 unloading cargo, swapping ship components, transporting injured comrades and even moving vehicles and small ships.

-There are two kinds of tractor beam available: a dedicated tractor rifle that handles larger jobs, and a pistol-sized multitool combined with a tractor attachment.
+There are two kinds of handheld tractor beam available: a dedicated tractor rifle that handles larger jobs, and a pistol-sized multitool combined with a tractor attachment.

 > ***Note:*** The MaxLift Tractor Beam rifle is a complete unit, but the
 > pistol version is two parts; a Pyro Multitool, plus a TruHold Tractor
 > Attachment.
 Once you have both parts, you must
 > [equip the tractor attachment](./equip-attachments.md) to use it.

+!!! info
+    Handheld tractor beams will have more difficulty moving large crates and vehicles than the tractor beams found on vehicles and mechs (like the ATLS).
+    Additionally, the multitool tractor beam is unable to lift the larger cargo crates (16+ SCU) and you will need a vehicle tractor or the tractor rifle to move these.

 ## Buying